The ty module: representing types

 the user with cascading compiler error messages.

-There is an important invariant for TyKind::Error
+There is an important invariant for TyKind::Error.
+The compiler should

-unless we know that an error has already been
+never produce Error unless we know that an error has already been

 reported to the user.
 This is usually